 J.K.
 Rowling is to take over and curate “Woman’s Hour” on BBC Radio 4 for one day, according to the Radio 4 website.
 The site states that “five remarkable women” will take over “Woman’s Hour” for one week.
 “Woman’s Hour” is a daily Radio 4 program, which “offers a female perspective on the world.”

-In an interview, J.K.
+In an interview with The Scotsman, J.K.
 Rowling shares about her struggles living in poverty in Edinburgh.